killenh/killen-AI.github.io/README.md

 Business nerd turned geek.
 While I don't have formal technical training, I am passionate about technology and teaching myself programming and computer science to deepen my technical chops in my role as a Product Manager.

-I'm always looking for projects to work on to practice and expand skills, and always interested in learning tips and tricks.
+I'm looking for projects to work on to practice and expand skills, and always interested in learning tips and tricks.

 📫 How to reach me: https://www.linkedin.com/in/killenherring